How to Build & Deploy a Conversational Bot

 Immediately end the conversation.
 The visitor will have to start a new chat to continue interacting with the bot or a live operator.

-One you’ve configured the bot the way you’d like, you’ll need to set up a trigger to activate the bot.
-Learn how to set up a chatbot trigger →
+Once you’ve configured the bot the way you’d like, you’ll need to set up a Business Rule to activate the bot.
+Learn how to set up a chatbot Business Rule.

 Importing Questions